 I just finished an internship at a magazine publication in New York City.
 As a student journalist at Azusa Pacific University, located in Azusa, California, I never imagined my first internship being across the world.
-Upon completing my sophomore year, I was eager to take advantage of as many offered opportunities as possible.
+Upon completing my sophomore year, I was eager to take advantage of as many opportunities as possible.
 It all started the day I went into our school’s study abroad office to see if there was a place of belonging for journalism majors.
 To my surprise, there was.
 Within twenty-four hours, I applied for the New York Semester in Journalism Program.
-What I found unique about the program was their guaranteed 6-credit internship along with three journalism courses.
-A few weeks before my departure to NYC, I was sent a survey that would better assist the directors of the program in matching me with an internship that would accommodate m interests.
+What I found unique about the program was their guaranteed 6-credit internship, along with three journalism courses.
+A few weeks before my departure to NYC, I was sent a survey that would better assist the directors of the program in matching me with an internship that would accommodate my interests.

 To my surprise, I was chosen to intern for a niche magazine called the Emergency Physicians International (EPI).
 EPI focuses on global emergency care development with a targeted audience of emergency care physicians.
 Since I wasn’t at all familiar with the topic and didn’t know much about the world of healthcare, I was absolutely terrified.
 Fast forward three months and I have grown tremendously.
 In fact, it is because of this experience alone that I have grown to be a better thinker, researcher and not to mention, journalist.
 I like to believe that I learned more about the benefits of internships than what was intended for me to learn about EPI’s company.
-What I found the most helpful in my internship experience was how my publisher assisted me in developing my writing skills.
+What I found the most helpful in my internship experience was that my publisher assisted me in developing my writing skills.
 He saw areas in which I needed to improve and invested in them.
 He even gave me tasks that would adhere to other careers within the realm of journalism, like editorial work.
-With his help, I was able to walk away with an open mind to other career opportunities and possibilities.
+With his help, I was able to walk away with an open mind in regards to other career opportunities and possibilities.